Top 10 Best Nursing Schools in Texas

 According to the Bureau of Labor Statistics (BLS),

-- Texas employs 210,350 nurses making it the second-highest employer for nurses in the nation.
+Texas employs 217,630 nurses, making it the second-highest employer for nurses in the nation.

-You’ve found schools that you’re interested in and you’re ready to start applying.
+You’ve found schools you’re interested in, and are ready to start applying.
 But before you send that application, you should spend more time researching each school to make sure it’s a good pick.
 College is a huge, timely, and expensive life decision, and picking the right school can set you up for the rest of your life.

 Here are the next steps: